 1. Poor training program development

-The biggest contributing factor to low ROIs from training initiatives is the lack of a well thought out training program to provide structure to the company’s training.
-For training to be effective, a completely different approach to design and delivery is necessary.
-It is the training design that guarantees the success of training.
-Traditionally, corporate training places little focus or depth to the design process.
-Often training is based on a mass of subject matter content, handled in a linear format, with a heavy emphasis on the charisma of the trainer.
-A great trainer doesn’t mean the training outcome is effective.
+One of the biggest contributing factors to low ROIs from training initiatives is the lack of a well-thought-out training program to structure training.
+A completely different design and delivery approach is necessary for effective training.
+It is the training design that guarantees the success of the training.
+Traditionally, corporate training places little focus or depth on the design process.
+Often training is based on a mass of subject matter content, handled in a linear format, emphasizing the trainer’s charisma.
+Being a great trainer doesn’t mean the training outcome is effective.

-Ask any manager about their goals for training and they will most likely say to improve performance, but training can’t directly improve performance, it can only change certain behaviors that, if consistently applied, will lead to improved performance.
-Research has consistently demonstrated unless training is followed by post-training reinforcement, this type of training produces limited results.
+Ask any manager about their goals for training, and they will most likely say to improve performance, but training can’t directly improve performance; it can only change certain behaviors that, if consistently applied, will lead to improved performance.
+Research has consistently demonstrated that, unless training is followed by post-training reinforcement, this training type produces limited results.
 That’s because successfully changing behaviors is a process, not a one-time event.
-Behaviors can’t realistically be changed in one or two days, especially because trainees routinely forget most of what they have learned within 30 days of the training event due to poor training delivery.
-Trainees need time to learn and apply new knowledge and skills, which later need to be reinforced through coaching for sustainability.
+Behaviors can’t be changed in one or two days, especially because trainees forget most of what they have learned within 30 days of the training event due to poor training delivery.
+Trainees need time to learn and apply new knowledge and skills, which need to be reinforced through coaching for sustainability.

-In many companies, training is seen as a classroom exercise rather than a combination of learning practices, which in combination results in developing the change in behavior, skills, and knowledge required.
-The failure of managers and supervisors to determine what needs to change and developing a framework to achieve the change is common.
+In many companies, training is seen as a classroom exercise rather than a combination of learning practices, which develops the change in behavior, skills, and knowledge required.
+Managers’ and supervisors’ failure to determine what needs to change and develop a framework to achieve the change is common.